talkpython/installing-python/install-python.md

 3. Install the build tools: `sudo apt-get install -y build-essential checkinstall`
 4. Add additional libraries needed by Python to build: `apt-get install libreadline-gplv2-dev libncursesw5-dev libssl-dev libffi-dev libsqlite3-dev tk-dev libgdbm-dev libc6-dev libbz2-dev`
 5. Change into the src directory: `cd /usr/src`
-6. Get the latest source from [python.org/downloads/source](https://www.python.org/downloads/source/) and wget it locally, e.g.: `sudo wget https://www.python.org/ftp/python/3.9.2/Python-3.9.2.tgz`
+6. Get the latest source from [python.org/downloads/source](https://www.python.org/downloads/source/) and wget it locally, e.g.: `sudo wget https://www.python.org/ftp/python/3.10.1/Python-3.10.1.tgz`
-7. Decompress it (varies by version):  `sudo tar xzf Python-3.9.2.tgz`
+7. Decompress it (varies by version):  `sudo tar xzf Python-3.10.1.tgz`
-8. Change into the created directory (varies by version): `cd Python-3.9.2`
+8. Change into the created directory (varies by version): `cd Python-3.10.1`
 9. Prepare it for compilation: `sudo ./configure --enable-optimizations`
 10. Compile it without modifying system Python: `sudo make altinstall`
-11. Verify this version was built (varies by version): `python3.9 --version`
+11. Verify this version was built (varies by version): `python3.10 --version`
-12. Use `python3.9` instead of `python` or `python3` commands
+12. Use `python3.10` instead of `python` or `python3` commands
-13. Consider creating an [alias](https://www.howtogeek.com/73768/how-to-use-aliases-to-customize-ubuntu-commands/) of python3.9 to python in your shell profile.
+13. Consider creating an [alias](https://www.howtogeek.com/73768/how-to-use-aliases-to-customize-ubuntu-commands/) of `python3.10` to `python` in your shell profile.

 There is a [nice write up of this procedure over here](https://towardsdatascience.com/building-python-from-source-on-ubuntu-20-04-2ed29eec152b).